 Come join me, DC Public Banking Center, Harold Meyerson of the American Prospect, Gar Alperovitz, and others, Wed.
 Oct 21 7:00 PM at the Goethe Institute, 812 7th Street NW, Washington.
 DC.
 RSVP: dcpublicbanking.org.

-Starred Review Library Journal.
-Based on original archival presidential correspondence, All the Presidents' Bankers: The Hidden Alliances that Drive American Power exposes a century of tight, personal relationships and interdependence between America's past 19 presidents (from Teddy Roosevelt to Barack Obama) and key bankers (from J.P.
+Based on original archival presidential correspondence, All the Presidents' Bankers: The Hidden Alliances that Drive American Power exposes a century of tight relationships and interdependence between America's past 19 presidents (from Teddy Roosevelt to Barack Obama) and key bankers (from J.P.
 Morgan to Jamie Dimon.)
-It explores the shocking ways in which the same people, through blood, mentorship and other symbiotic collaborations impacted American domestic and foreign policy, and shaped the nation's status as a super-power.
-The book spans the establishment of the Federal Reserve, two world wars, the Cold War, Vietnam, Iran hostage crisis, and all the international economic crises from the Panic of 1907 through today.
-It divulges the historical alignment of the White House and Wall Street, and presents a haunting examination of America's geneology of power. .
-See more information.
+It show how the same people, through blood, mentorship and other symbiotic collaborations drove American domestic and foreign policy and transformed America into a super-power.
+Spanning the creation of the Federal Reserve, two world wars, the Cold War, and international economic crises from the Panic of 1907 through today, APB divulges the historical alignment of the White House and Wall Street.
+A haunting examination of the geneology of power.
+More information.
+Watch the trailer.

 "In compelling, scathing prose, Nomi Prins shows how the key players escaped being brought to account, and kept their pet officials in power."

 John Dizard, The Financial Times